Trade/other name(s): Rituxan

 Since rituximab may cause the blood pressure to drop, some doctors will ask that you not take blood pressure medicines the day you are due for your treatment.

+This drug can lower platelet counts, which can increase the risk of bleeding.
 Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with rituximab.
 These include:

 - Vitamin E